top of page

 Administrative Review Tribunal (ART)

+This article is also available in Spanish .
 The Administrative Review Tribunal (ART), often referred to simply as the Tribunal, plays a crucial role in the Australian legal system, particularly in matters related to immigration and administrative decision-making.
-Understanding what the ART is and how it operates is essential for individuals seeking recourse against adverse administrative decisions.
-Here's a closer look at the ART: 1.
-What is the ART?
-The Administrative Review Tribunal (ART) is an independent statutor
+Understanding what the ART (formerly the Administrative Appeals Tribunal or AAT) is and how it operates is essential for individuals seeking recourse against adverse administrative decisions.
+Here's a closer look at

 mandevillemigratio